Which functional group is commonly found in lipopolysaccharides (... | Channels for Pearson+

 1

-Understand the structure of lipopolysaccharides (LPS): LPS are large molecules found in the outer membrane of Gram-negative bacteria, consisting of a lipid component and a polysaccharide component.
+Understand the context: Lipopolysaccharides (LPS) are large molecules found in the outer membrane of Gram-negative bacteria, playing a crucial role in the structural integrity of the bacteria and in protecting the membrane from certain kinds of chemical attack.

-Identify the functional groups typically present in LPS: LPS molecules often contain various functional groups, including phosphate groups, which are crucial for their biological function.
+Identify the functional groups: LPS molecules are composed of a lipid component and a polysaccharide component.
+The lipid component, known as lipid A, is responsible for the toxic effects of LPS.

-Recognize the role of phosphate groups in LPS: Phosphate groups contribute to the negative charge of LPS, which is important for the stability and function of the bacterial outer membrane.
+Consider the role of functional groups: The phosphate group is a key component of the lipid A portion of LPS, contributing to its negative charge and its ability to interact with other molecules.

 Watch next